YottaDB/YDBDoc/GTMAdminOps/gde.rst

 Global Directory
 ----------------------

 A global directory is analogous to a telephone directory.
 Just as a telephone directory helps you find the phone number (and the address) given a person's name, a global directory helps YottaDB processes find the database file of an M global variable node.
 But because its life is independent of the databases it maps, a global directory has a second purpose in addition to holding key mappings, which is to hold database characteristics for MUPIP CREATE.
-While changes to the mappings take effect as soon as a process loads a new global directory, MUPIP CREATE transfers the other characteristics to the database file, but other YottaDB processes never use the global directory defined characteristics, they always use those in the database file.
+While changes to the mappings take effect as soon as a process loads a new global directory, MUPIP CREATE transfers the other characteristics to the database file.
+Other YottaDB processes never use the global directory defined characteristics, so they always use those in the database file.

 YottaDB manages routines in files and libraries separately from globals.
 For more information on routine management, refer to the Development Cycle chapter in the Programmer's Guide.